 Luckily, if your iPad has no physical damage, then this battery draining fast issue is certainly caused by software bugs.
 And it can be fixed with the methods in this article!

-15 Methods to Fix iPad Battery Draining Fast All of a Sudden
+Part 2: 15 Methods to Fix iPad Battery Draining When Not in Use

 1. Check Battery Health